cyberrangecz/docker-image-builder/README.md

 # Docker Image Builder

-This repository contains definition of a Docker image with QEMU, VBox, Packer, Vagrant, OpenStack-cli and Ansible, which is used in [ci-cd-virtual-images](https://gitlab.ics.muni.cz/muni-kypo-images/ci-cd-virtual-images).
+This repository contains definition of a Docker image with QEMU, Packer, Ansible and OpenTofu.

-The Docker image is also available on [Docker Hub](https://hub.docker.com/repository/docker/munikypo/packer-vbox-qemu).

 ## Example usage
 ```bash